KarimMagdy96/Responsive-Portfolio-Design/README.md

 # E-Commerce-Shopping-Cart-from-Scratch-JS

 ## Description
-A responsive Responsive Portfolio Design using HTML,CSS, Bootstrap;
+A responsive Responsive Portfolio Design using HTML,CSS.